 Global fluid simulations of electrostatic ITG/TEM modes (TRB code,[29,30]) have been run for several JET plasmas.
 All simulations show the importance of the magnetic shear for the onset of the barrier.
 However different mechanisms are involved for ions and electrons.
-Although high wave number ITG modes are stabilised by negative shear, the main reason for the onset of an ion barrier is the formation of a gap in the density of rational surfaces at low wave numbers close to the minimum of safety factor q min (see Fig.5).
-A barrier appears when this gap is larger than a turbulence correlation length.
+Although high wave number ITG modes are stabilised by negative shear, the main reason for the onset of an ion barrier is the formation of a gap in the density of rational surfaces at low wave numbers close to the minimum of safety factor qmin (see Fig.3).
+A barrier appears when this gap is larger than a turbulence correlation length (of the order of a centimetre in JET).
 Once an ion barrier is produced, its position and width are controlled by rotational shear.
 Electrons are sensitive to both negative and zero magnetic shear.
 Obviously TEMs are also affected by a gap in the resonant surfaces, even if they do not need an overlap with adjacent resonant surfaces to be unstable.
 TEMs are also affected by a negative magnetic shear because of the reversal of the trapped electron curvature drift that decreases the instability drive.
 Full stabilisation of TEM modes is expected for s<-3/8 in this model.

 Simulations of an actual ITB in JET indicate that all mechanisms are involved, depending on the q profile.
-An example for the Pulse No: 53521 is shown in Fig.5.
+The example of the Pulse No: 53521 is shown in Fig.3.
 Regarding the turbulence characteristics, these simulations agree with those previously carried on for Resistive Ballooning Mode turbulence [31].
 In the latter case, transport barriers were produced with an externally imposed velocity shear.
 In particular, a strong decrease of electric potential fluctuations is always observed, whereas the decrease of density or pressure fluctuation amplitude is small in weak barriers.
 Thus the level of density fluctuations is not always a good signature of ITB formation.